 The following table shows the acquisition plans discussed at recent meetings of the SAR CWG.
 This refers to a commitment to investigate acquisitions, and if possible, execute them.
-It is recognized that individual representatives cannot commit their agency without management approval.
-These acquisitions are limited by availability of satellite resources.
-The table is being modified and updated two to four times per year.
+It is recognized that individual representatives cannot commit their

 Table S3: PSTG SAR CWG activities related to Floating Ice